VolmitSoftware/Adapt/README.md

 ## Hunter:
 - [X] Adrenaline (more damage lower the health)
 - [X] Regen while in combat -> massive loss in hunger
-- [ ] Resilience in combat  -> massive loss in hunger
+- [X] Resistance in combat  -> massive loss in hunger
-- [ ] Speed while in combat  -> massive loss in hunger
+- [X] Speed while in combat  -> massive loss in hunger
+- [X] JumpBoost while in combat  -> massive loss in hunger
+- [X] Luck while in combat  -> massive loss in hunger
+- [X] Invisibility while in combat  -> massive loss in hunger
 - [ ] Prevent the first damage proc

 ## Nether: